darothen/homepage/content/refocusing-the-mit-climate-change-conversation.md

 Title: Refocusing the MIT Climate Change Conversation
 Slug: refocusing-the-mit-climate-change-conversation
+Tags: MIT, Climate Change Conversation, divest, op-ed
 Date: 2015-06-08 09:25
 Modified: 2015-06-08 09:53
 Authors: Daniel Rothenberg

 ## Divestment debate overshadows direct actions

 **By: Daniel Rothenberg, [Alec Bogdanoff](https://twitter.com/abogdanoff), [Arthur Yip](https://twitter.com/arthurhcyip), and [Paul Kishimoto](https://paul.kishimoto.name/)**

 *note - this essay originally appeared in the [2015 Commencement edition of The Tech](http://tech.mit.edu/V135/N16/rothenberg.html)*

 This week, the initial phase of the MIT Climate Change Conversation will conclude with the release of a committee report weighing the pros and cons of actions proposed by the MIT community.
 A focus of that report will be on divestment of the Institute’s endowment from fossil fuels.
 Without the early, critical efforts of Fossil Free MIT (FFMIT), the energetic, campus-wide discussion of MIT’s options for climate action would never have begun.